Adaptive Webpage Fingerprinting from TLS Traces: Discussion on Countermeasures

-For example, a straightforward approach could be to use padding so as to conceal the byte length of the webpages loaded.
-An advantage of this approach is that TLS already provides this capability and thus would not require any protocol changes~\cite{rescorla2018transport, pironti2013length}.
-Moreover, given that padding is a well-studied technique, we could draw useful lessons from prior works (e.g., Pironti et al.~\cite{pironti2012identifying} have shown that random-length padding is not sufficiently effective).
-Finding the optimal countermeasure, its policy and its configuration is an open problem that could be studied in future works.
+For example, such a per-website policy could use padding to conceal the byte length of the webpages loaded.
+This approach conceals not only the length of each individual transmitted packet but also prevents timing attacks (e.g., with additional dummy packets).
+An advantage of this approach is that TLS already has this capability and thus would not require any protocol changes~\cite{rescorla2018transport, pironti2013length}.
+Moreover, given that padding is a well-studied technique, we could draw useful lessons from prior works in the area (e.g., Pironti et al.~\cite{pironti2012identifying} have shown that random-length padding is not sufficiently effective).

-Finally, while our experiments provide a good indication of the capabilities of passive adversaries, there are very few works on \textit{active} fingerprinting attacks against Tor/websites~\cite{6846826,8195352} and none (that we are aware of) against TLS/webpages.
-Such adversaries are potentially more capable as they have more actions at their disposal (e.g., trigger packet re-transmissions).
-It is thus necessary to also study the performance and characteristics of such adversaries so as to reliably inform the selection of defences.